NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 The name on your ID must exactly match the name on your admit card.
 If you've had a legal name change since registration, bring supporting documents like a marriage certificate or a legal name change document.

-To stay organized, keep all your documents in a clear folder for easy access during verification.
+To stay organised, keep all your documents in a clear folder for easy access during verification.
 While original IDs are mandatory, carrying photocopies as a backup is a smart precaution.

 Exam-Day Rules and Dress Code

-The NBE has set specific rules and a dress code to maintain security and ensure the examination runs smoothly.
-Familiarizing yourself with these guidelines will help you avoid unnecessary stress.
+NBEMS has set specific rules and a dress code to maintain security and ensure the examination runs smoothly.
+Familiarising yourself with these guidelines will help you avoid unnecessary stress.

 Dress Code Requirements:

-Wear light-colored, half-sleeved clothing to facilitate security checks.
+Wear light-coloured, half-sleeved clothing to facilitate security checks.
 Avoid clothes with heavy embroidery, large buttons, or metallic elements.
 Footwear is limited to slippers or sandals with low heels.
-Leave all accessories, including watches, jewelry, and wearable technology, at home.
+Leave all accessories, including watches, jewellery, and wearable technology, at home.

 Timing and Entry Procedures:

 Punctuality is critical.
 Arrive at least 45 minutes early to allow time for security checks and registration.
-Entry gates will close at 8:30 AM sharp, and latecomers will not be allowed in.
+Entry gates close before the exam start time as per the NBEMS schedule — latecomers will not be allowed in.

 Security Procedures: